CllsPy/Journaling/README.md

 Also, we can use Softmax classification for multiclass problems, since it applies cross-entropy minimization.
 It could use the GMLs approach or not.

 > Not that much animated latelly, but here is my little step for today :)

+## Day 81: Jan 05, 2025

+**CS229**

+* finished lecture 04
+* updates notes
+* stuck in problem set 0, 2b

+> learnt that you use cross entropy like a loss function and apply gradient, this way you can adress multiclassficiation problems.